Raksha Bandhan (film): Critical response

-The film received mixed to positive reviews from critics.
-A critic for Bollywood Hungama rated the film 3.5 out of 5 stars and wrote "The Akshay Kumar starrer Raksha Bandhan is a touching family saga, with a highly emotional second half that uplifts the film".
-Aman Wadhwa of DNA India rated the film 3 out of 5 stars and wrote "Akshay Kumar's heartfelt and earnest performance is the biggest strength of Raksha Bandhan".
-Archika Khurana of The Times of India rated the film 2.5 out of 5 stars and wrote "This highly emotional drama doesn't fail to touch you, but it had the potential to be a far more entertaining watch".
-Zinia Bandyopadhyay of News 18 rated the film 2.5 out of 5 stars and wrote "it is one of those films that you can watch with the entire family, as they come together for Raksha Bandhan.
-Moreover, it will make you laugh and cry in equal parts".
+The film received mixed to negative reviews from critics.

+A critic for Bollywood Hungama rated the film 3.5 out of 5 stars and wrote, "The Akshay Kumar starrer Raksha Bandhan is a touching family saga, with a highly emotional second half that uplifts the film."
+Aman Wadhwa of DNA India rated the film 3 out of 5 stars and wrote, "Akshay Kumar's heartfelt and earnest performance is the biggest strength of Raksha Bandhan."
+Archika Khurana of The Times of India rated the film 2.5 out of 5 stars and wrote, "This highly emotional drama doesn't fail to touch you, but it had the potential to be a far more entertaining watch."
+Zinia Bandyopadhyay of News 18 rated the film 2.5 out of 5 stars and wrote, "it is one of those films that you can watch with the entire family, as they come together for Raksha Bandhan.
+Moreover, it will make you laugh and cry in equal parts."

-In contrast, Nandini Ramnath of Scroll.in rated the film 2 out of 5 stars and wrote "Raksha Bandhan harps away on the evils of the bride price practice before concluding that in an ideal world, women should be the ones demanding dowry".
-Shubhra Gupta of The Indian Express rated the film 1.5 out of 5 stars and wrote "Do the filmmakers truly believe that such low-rent family dramas, with their uneasy mix of humour and crassness, is the way out for a beleaguered Bollywood?".
-Saibal Chatterjee of NDTV rated the film 1 out of 5 stars and wrote "It is hard to believe that anybody would make a film such as this in 2022.
-The girls of Raksha Bandhan, like the film itself, are caught in a time warp".
-Monika Rawal Kukreja of The Hindustan Times stated "Akshay Kumar's films delivers a strong message on dowry without trivialising the issue while managing to be an entertaining watch".
+In contrast, Nandini Ramnath of Scroll.in rated the film 2 out of 5 stars and wrote, "Raksha Bandhan harps away on the evils of the bride price practice before concluding that in an ideal world, women should be the ones demanding dowry."
+Shubhra Gupta of The Indian Express rated the film 1.5 out of 5 stars and wrote, "Do the filmmakers truly believe that such low-rent family dramas, with their uneasy mix of humour and crassness, is the way out for a beleaguered Bollywood?"
+Saibal Chatterjee of NDTV rated the film 1 out of 5 stars and wrote, "It is hard to believe that anybody would make a film such as this in 2022.
+The girls of Raksha Bandhan, like the film itself, are caught in a time warp."
+Monika Rawal Kukreja of The Hindustan Times stated, "Akshay Kumar's films delivers a strong message on dowry without trivialising the issue while managing to be an entertaining watch."